-Instead, use a toothbrush with soft bristles and brush softly.
+Instead, use a sonic toothbrush with soft bristles and brush softly.
 You don't have to scrub your teeth the way you the floor.
 Be gentle as you're brushing your teeth so as to clean them while not making your condition worse.

 KEEP UP WITH YOUR ORAL ROUTINE

 In addition to simply brushing your teeth, it is important to keep up with your oral routine.
 Those with sensitive teeth will especially benefit from a good daily oral care routine.
 It protects your teeth and prevents the enamel from eroding any further.